Encoding argumentation frameworks with set attackers to propositional logic systems: Encoding Barringer-Gabbay-Woods higher-order argumentation frameworks

-The paper \cite{barringer2005temporal} gives the definition of the valuation function and uses the iterative (gradual) semantics.
+In the paper \cite{barringer2005temporal}, the authors give the definition of the valuation function and use the iterative (gradual) semantics.
 Next, we give the complete semantics of $BHAF$s which is generalized from the complete semantics of $HLAF$s.